Jonno-edu/MATLab_Rocket_Model/STEVE_Simulator/README.md

 ### Basic Simulation

+1. Simply run `src/scripts/runRocketSimulation.m` to execute the complete simulation workflow:
+   - This script initializes parameters, configures the control system, runs the simulation model, visualizes results, and exports data for external visualization tools

+   Alternatively, you can run each step individually:
-1. Run `initialize_parameters.m` to set up simulation parameters
+   - Run `src/scripts/initialize_parameters.m` to set up simulation parameters
-2. Run `ControlSystemDesign.m` to configure the control system
+   - Run `src/scripts/ControlSystemDesign.m` to configure the control system
-3. Execute `visualizeRocketSimulation.m` to run the simulation and display results
+   - Run `src/models/STEVE_Simulation.slx` to execute the simulation

 ### Extended Visualization